FUJIFILM Dimatix Bolsters its Comprehensive Portfolio of Inkjet Printheads with the Introduction of the FUJIFILM Dimatix SKYFIRE® SF600 at drupa 2024

-Lebanon, N.H.,, May 27, 2024 (GLOBE NEWSWIRE) -- FUJIFILM Dimatix, Inc., a leading global manufacturer and supplier of piezoelectric, drop-on-demand industrial inkjet printheads, announced the introduction of its FUJIFILM Dimatix SKYFIRE SF600 inkjet printhead.
+LEBANON, N.H., May 28, 2024 (GLOBE NEWSWIRE) -- FUJIFILM Dimatix, Inc., a leading global manufacturer and supplier of piezoelectric, drop-on-demand industrial inkjet printheads, announced the introduction of its FUJIFILM Dimatix SKYFIRE SF600 inkjet printhead.
 The FUJIFILM Dimatix SKYFIRE SF600 inkjet printhead leverages FUJIFILM Dimatix’ proprietary piezoelectric inkjet technology based on proven silicon Micro Electro-Mechanical Systems (Si-MEMS) fabrication techniques.
 This new printhead reflects the company’s ongoing commitment to the transition from analog to digital inkjet printing and exploration of emerging markets and applications.

 “Our customers require printheads that can withstand a wide variety of inks and print at high speeds while offering high quality and durability.
 The unique design and features of the FUJIFILM Dimatix SKYFIRE SF600 underscore the company’s continued commitment to innovation, and provides reliable, high-quality sustained printing to enhance productivity in a wide range of applications,” said Steve Billow, President & Chief Executive Officer, FUJIFILM Dimatix, Inc. “We’re looking forward to meeting with industry leaders at drupa to showcase our competitive line of inkjet printheads.”